docker search --filter is-official=true MySQL

 # docker run -d --name continer_name MySQL # docker ps -a # docker logs continer_name # docker rm continer_name

-Step 5: Deploying Container with Persistent storage
+Step 5: Deploying a Container with Persistent Storage

 This command mounts the host /var/mysqldb directory in the container /var/lib/mysql/data directory.
 The /var/lib/mysql/data is the directory where the MySQL database stores the data.